galaxyproject/admin-training/sessions/11-systemd-supervisor/systemd-supervisor.md

 # Systemd

-The new Linux init system
+The current Linux init system
+- Used to bootstrap the user space and to manage system processes after booting

 .footnote[\#usegalaxy / @galaxyproject]